BOI Reporting: Corporate Transparency Act Update

 Many property management businesses have complex ownership structures that can make reporting tricky.
 Non-compliance may lead to steep penalties, including fines and criminal liability.

-In fact, businesses that do not file updated ownership information by January 1, 2025, will be subject to $500 per violation per day, adjusted for inflation.
-As we write this article, that’s up to $591 per day.
+In fact, businesses that do not file updated ownership information by January 13, 2025, will be subject to $500 per violation per day, adjusted for inflation.
 For companies with multiple LLCs, those penalties can multiply.

 For property management companies, these rules aren’t just about avoiding penalties — they’re about accountability.
 To uphold industry trust and transparency, it matters that your business takes steps to be in line with federal regulations.